close-dev-team/mobile-close-channel-sdk-ios/Sample/README.md

 ## Push notifications

-The sample app show how to identify push notifications from Close and how to parse and use the information in it.
+The sample app shows how to identify push notifications from Close and how to parse and use the information in it.
 It also implements opening a channel after tapping a push notification.

 ⚠️ Push notifications are not shown in the sample app when your are using the standard SDK test environment.
 Contact Close to setup a separate environment for testing push notifications.